abhinavsuraj/Topic-Modelling-Using-LDA/README.md

 # RedMAssessment
 Assessment

-topic_modelling.ipynb is the main in this project
+topic_modelling.ipynb is the main file in this project